Licensed in All 50 States Letters Accepted Nationwide 100% Money-Back Guarantee

 Are Service Dogs Allowed in REI?

-Yes, absolutely and unconditionally.
-Under the Americans with Disabilities Act (ADA), all businesses open to the public, including REI, must permit service dogs to accompany their handlers.
-This is federal law and cannot be overridden by any store policy.
+Yes, unconditionally and by federal law.
+Under the Americans with Disabilities Act (ADA), all businesses open to the public, including REI, must allow service dogs to accompany their handlers.
+This requirement cannot be overridden by any store policy, manager preference, or local ordinance.

-The ADA defines a service animal as a dog that has been individually trained to perform a specific task or do work directly related to a person's disability.
-Qualifying disabilities include physical, sensory, intellectual, psychiatric, and mental health conditions.
+The ADA defines a service animal as a dog individually trained to perform a specific task directly related to a person's disability.
+Qualifying conditions include physical, sensory, psychiatric, intellectual, and other mental health disabilities.

-• Guide Dogs (Seeing Eye Dogs) – assist individuals who are blind or have low vision
+• Guide Dogs — assist individuals who are blind or have low vision with navigation and obstacle avoidance

-• Hearing Alert Dogs – signal sounds to people who are deaf or hard of hearing
+• Hearing Alert Dogs — signal sounds (doorbells, alarms, names) to people who are deaf or hard of hearing

-• Seizure Response Dogs – assist people during or after a seizure episode
+• Seizure Response Dogs — assist individuals during or after a seizure episode; some can predict episodes

-• Psychiatric Service Dogs (PSDs) – trained to assist individuals with conditions such as PTSD, anxiety disorders, schizophrenia, or severe depression by performing specific tasks (e.g., deep pressure therapy, interrupting harmful behaviors, room checks)
+• Psychiatric Service Dogs (PSDs) — trained to perform specific disability-related tasks for individuals with PTSD, severe anxiety, schizophrenia, or depression (e.g., deep pressure therapy, interrupting harmful behaviors, room checks)

-• Mobility Assistance Dogs – support individuals with physical disabilities with balance, retrieval, and mobility tasks
+• Mobility Assistance Dogs — support balance, retrieval, and physical navigation for people with mobility disabilities

-• Sensory/Social Signal Dogs – assist people on the autism spectrum with social cueing and safety awareness
+• Sensory/Social Signal Dogs — assist people on the autism spectrum with safety awareness and social cueing

 1. Is this dog required because of a disability?